thalter/Three-Mile-Island.Net/README.md

 ## Original Source

 This conversion is based on the Apple II Integer BASIC source code from the original Three Mile Island game.
-I've included the [original source code](https://github.com/thalter/Three-Mile-Island.Net/blob/main/tmi.bas) in this repo, however I make no claims of ownership of it.
+I've included the [original source code](https://github.com/thalter/Three-Mile-Island.Net/blob/main/tmi.bas) in this repo, however I make no claims of ownership of it or representations of its license.

 ## License

-This is a fan conversion for educational purposes.
+This is a fan conversion for non-profit and educational purposes.
 Original game rights belong to their respective owners.
 <p align="center">
 <img width="560" height="384" alt="three-mile-island_7" src="https://github.com/user-attachments/assets/3814839f-f1c0-4317-9497-11ebd3d62ceb" />
 </p>